isorna/dzc/rules/scenery.md

 If an Infantry squad is **in coherency** and **at least one unit** ends its moving action within 2" of an entrance, the whole squad can enter the garrison.
 An entrance refers to anywhere the unit could feasibly enter the garrison, such as doors or windows in the case of buildings, or simply the edge of the scenery piece for forests and other open garrisons.
 Infantry can disembark from a Transport straight into a Garrison (see Transports for more details).

 Once infantry are inside, remove them from the table and indicate their presence inside in some way.
 The easiest way to do this is to place them in the middle of the Garrison.
-Indeed, it s often a good idea to design Garrison scenery pieces with a flat roof or clearing in the centre for this purpose.
+Indeed, it's often a good idea to design Garrison scenery pieces with a flat roof or clearing in the centre for this purpose.

 When entering a Garrison, an Infantry squad may choose to occupy the centre, or any edge.